Create a Quote in 8 Simple Steps: A Guide for Small Businesses

 - Signature section

-For example, the below quotation has a place for the client and business to sign to indicate their acceptance of the quote.
+For example, the below quotation form template has a place for the client and business to sign to indicate their acceptance of the quote.
 It also includes a discount.

 Now, check your spelling and grammar!
 Then check that all the math is right.
 Now you can send your quote to your client, confidant that you’ve made a detailed, thought-out quote that will impress its recipient.